June 22nd, 2017- Road to Peace ferries sick and injured children from the front line in Mosul.

 There were cars set alight and roads were closed.

-According to sources here, about 20 jihadists had escaped from within he Old City and popped up a couple of blocks from our TSP.
+According to sources here, about 20 jihadists had escaped from within the Old City and popped up a couple of blocks away.
 In addition to this, the jihadist snipers have night vision goggles which meant the Iraqi army could only move very slowly.

 It's definitely calmed down a bit now, although between about five and seven this morning it was pretty full on.'

-July 11th, 2017 - Dr Marino Andolina, a volunteer with Road to Peace, has treated over a thousand children in the past three weeks.
+July 11th, 2017 - Dr Marino has treated over a thousand children in the past three weeks.
 "Left... malnourished, without even a name" – these children are orphans of the battle for Mosul.

-May 9th, 2017 - Following the success of our mobile clinic operating in the streets of Mosul, we expand the scope of the initiative to include treatment for some of our patients in a trauma stabilisation unit together with the Iraqi army, a team from DAMA and German NGO Cadus.
+May 9th, 2017 - Following the success of our mobile clinic operating in the streets of Mosul, we expand the scope of the initiative to include treatment for some of our patients in a trauma stabilisation unit together with the Iraqi army and doctors from DAMA and Cadus.